halldorfannar/grip/README.md

 Grip -- GitHub Readme Instant Preview
 =====================================

+This is Grip command.
+It is a fork by @halldorfannar of the original Grip where all the software deployment issues have been resolved and the solution is packaged into one cohesive app for *Windows*.

+Run

+  grip --help

+to get more info.
+The software requires a vanilla Python 2.7 interpreter.
+It currently piggybacks on the one pulled by packman.
+You can change this in the grip.cmd file.

+Below is the original README contents of the upstream repo:

 [![Current version on PyPI](http://img.shields.io/pypi/v/grip.svg)][pypi]
 <a href="https://gratipay.com/grip/" title="Thank you!" target="_blank">
   <img src="https://img.shields.io/gratipay/grip.svg" alt="Thank you!">